PAPILLOTE TROPICAL GARDENS

 Walking paths crisscross cold and hot mineral streams that gurgle along the natural contours of the land, leading from one themed glade to another.
 Sparkling sunlight filters through the canopy, creating controlled windows of light that fall upon plant life comfortably suited to each spot.

-Experience our tropical gardens and bathe in our volcanic hot pools at a special daily rate of $20US per person.
-Please use our contact form to inquire about a booking.
+Experience our tropical gardens and bathe in our volcanic hot pools at a special rate of US$10 per person for international visitors or EC$10 for Dominica residents.
+Advance reservations required.
+Please use our contact form to enquire about booking your visit.

 To the casual observer it all appears natural and wild, yet the luxuriant, tangled growth has actually been designed with care and to great effect.
 The rocky soil, very high rainfall (250 inches per year), an elevation of 1,000 ft and the orientation within the valley create intense microclimate conditions that support luxuriant growth.
 These conditions constrain the gardener but also enrich the content of the garden by creating a homogenous and coherent style of garden design.
 Constant attention to drainage and erosion control, terracing and mulching to build up the soil is crucial.